kritisingh24/Natural-Language-Processing-with-TensorFlow/README.md

 ### 1) Text Classification
    #### Dataset : https://storage.googleapis.com/wdd-2-node.appspot.com/x1.json
    Classifying news headlines as sarcastic and non-sarcastic.
-Sequential neural network model has been used with the Embedding layer, Flatten layer, Dense layer with activation function 'relu' and Dense layer with activation function 'sigmoid'.
+Sequential neural network model has been used with the embedding layer, elatten layer, dense layer with activation function 'relu' and dense layer with activation function 'sigmoid'.

-   Compilation of the model is performed using loss - binary_crossentropy, optimizer='adam' and metrics= accuracy.
+   Compilation of the model is performed using loss - binary_crossentropy, optimizer - adam and metrics - accuracy.

    ##### Embeddings projection on TensorFlow projector:
    Created vector - vectors.ts and meta file - vectors.ts from embedding layer